psean21c/Python/hackerrank/BuiltIn/README.md

 There are 68 built in functions in Python 3 but it is challenging to master each function

+* isinstance

-1) isinstance("this is a string", str) will return True
+isinstance("this is a string", str) will return True

 https://docs.python.org/3/tutorial/index.html